-Scope note: This class comprises the actions of classifying items of whatever kind.
+Subclass of: E13 Attribute Assignment Scope note: This class comprises the actions of classifying items of whatever kind.
 Such items include objects, specimens, people, actions and concepts.
 This class allows for the documentation of the context of classification acts in cases where the value of the classification depends on the personal opinion of the classifier, and the date that the classification was made.
 This class also encompasses the notion of "determination," i.e. the systematic and molecular identification of a specimen in biology.

-- the first classification of object GE34604 as Lament Cloth, October 2nd - the determination of a cactus in Martin Doerr's garden as 'Cereus hildmannianus K.Schumann', July 2003

-P41 classified (was classified by): E1 CRM Entity P42 assigned (was assigned by): E55 Type
+Examples: Properties: the first classification of object GE34604 as Lament Cloth, October 2nd the determination of a cactus in Martin Doerr's garden as 'Cereus hildmannianus K.Schumann', July 2003 i roper des: P41 classified (was classified by): E1 CRM Entity P42 assigned (was assigned by): E55 Type

-E18 Physical Stuff
+E18 Physical Thing

-(new)

-Subclass of: E72 Legal Object Superclass of: E19 Physical Object

-E24 Physical Man-Made Stuff

-E26 Physical Feature

-Scope Note: This class comprises all persistent physical items with a relatively stable form, man-made or natural.
+Subclass of: Superclass of: E72 Legal Object E19 Physical Object E24 Physical Man-Made Thing E26 Physical Feature Scope Note: This class comprises all persistent physical items with a relatively stable form, man-made or natural.
 Depending on the existence of natural boundaries of such things, the CRM distinguishes the instances of E19 Physical Object from instances of E26 Physical Feature, such as holes, rivers, pieces of land etc. Most instances of E19 Physical Object can be moved (if not too heavy), whereas features are integral to the surrounding matter.
 The CRM is generally not concerned with amounts of matter in fluid or gaseous states.

-the Cullinan Diamond (E19)

-the cave "Ideon Andron" in Crete (E26)

-the Mona Lisa (E22)

-P44 has condition (condition of): E3 Condition State P45 consists of (is incorporated in): E57 Material P46 is composed of (forms part of): E18 Physical Stuff

-P49 has former or current keeper (is former or current keeper of): E39 Actor

-P50 has current keeper (is current keeper of): E39 Actor

-P51 has former or current owner (is former or current owner of): E39 Actor

-P52 has current owner (is current owner of): E39 Actor

-P53 has former or current location (is former or current location of): E53 Place

-P58 has section definition (defines section): E46 Section Definition
+Examples: the Cullinan Diamond (E19) the cave "Ideon Andron" in Crete (E26) the Mona Lisa (E22) Properties: P44 has condition (condition of): E3 Condition State P45 consists of (is incorporated in): E57 Material P46 is composed of (forms part of): E18 Physical Thing P49 has former or current keeper (is former or current keeper of): E39 Actor P50 has current keeper (is current keeper of): E39 Actor P51 has former or current owner (is former or current owner of): E39 Actor P52 has current owner (is current owner of): E39 Actor P53 has former or current location (is former or current location of): E53 Place P58 has section definition (defines section): E46 Section Definition P59 has section (is located on or within): E53 Place